deltachat/deltachat-pages/nl/help.md

-Delta Chat is a free and open source decentralized messenger with free server choice, but we want users to reliably experience "instant delivery" of messages, like they experience from Whatsapp, Signal or Telegram apps, without asking questions up-front that are more suited to expert users or developers.
+Delta Chat is a free and open source decentralized messenger with free server choice, but we want users to reliably experience "instant delivery" of messages, like they experience from WhatsApp, Signal or Telegram apps, without asking questions up-front that are more suited to expert users or developers.

 Note that Delta Chat has a [small and privacy-preserving Push Notification system](#privacy-notifications)